Rock Climbing at State Parks and Forests

 From the day use area, the cliff faces can be reached via a moderately steep, one mile hike on Stover Park Road and then High Rocks Trail.

 State park educators offer occasional introduction to rock climbing courses open to the public.
-For more information about these and other educational opportunities at Ralph Stover State Park, visit the calendar of events.
+For more information about these and other educational opportunities at Ralph Stover State Park, visit the

 Rock Climbing in State Forests